Site news -

 We would welcome more examples in the hope that we might eventually be able to associate particular styles with individual photographers.

 The photographer working from the customer's carte de visite would have to copy part of the original carte, then make a number of prints from the negative, cut these out and paste them into a sheet of empty frames, re-photograph the whole sheet then print whole sheets from the resulting negative.
 Finally the sheets would need perforating with a hand or treadle perforator.
 Later it became easier for photographers to produce these stamp photographs, but by then they were going out of fashion.
 In the Photographic News Yearbook of Photographs and Amateurs Guide for 1907/8, Messrs Butcher and Sons of Camera House, Farringdon Ave London EC were offering a "Royal Mail Stamp Camera" (shown below) which simultaneously took 15 portraits or views on a quarter plate film.
 Ready perforated photographic print out paper was supplied so that a print taken from the negative was ready immediately for forming into postage stamp portraits.
 The complete kit cost just twenty five shillings.
+A better illustration of this camera and its operation can be found on the fabulous earlyphotography.co.uk site.

 The name "StickyBacks"